 Another cool technique Studio Lerche uses is still art overlayed on some of the scenes.
 Scenes that use this style look like they are ripped from the manga, which is cool to see and adds a unique look to the series.

 Scum’s Wish does not hide that it’s going to center around the pain of unrequited love.

-Akane and Narumi appear to be in a relationship, which leads to Mugi and Hanabi to use each other as replacements.
-Things get borderline sexual, so you might want to keep an eye over your shoulder.
+Akane and Narumi appear to be in a relationship, which leads to Mugi and Hanabi using each other as replacements.
+Things get borderline sexual, so you might want to keep an eye on your shoulder.

 A Story That’s Not For Everyone

 Without spoiling too much, Scum’s Wish is really going to drive a wedge in the community during later episodes.

 Themes of unrequited love, teacher-student relationships, cheating, and emotional manipulation all come into play.
 These are fairly dark and heavy themes and could turn off anyone looking for a typical romance (which is something this season is lacking).

 On top of the themes, the future cast will largely end up being unlikeable.
 As the title implies, they are all scum that are slaves to their desires.

 Emotional Masochists Should Apply